SoftwareDevEngResearch/course-projects/proposals/Nepomnyashchikh-project-proposal.md

 to be a case flow for this project.
    Prior to the simulation, a mathematical analysis of the model behavior in the event of gas phase vanishing will be done.
 Revealed issues, if any, will be recorded.
-Ways of fixing the issues will be de- veloped.
+Ways of fixing the issues will be developed.
    Then simulation will be done.
 The revealed issues will be proven.
-Then the the ways of issues fixing will be tried and the most effective way will be cho- sen. In case of no issues, simulation will be done to prove that the model can handle the event of gaseous phase vanishing.
+Then the the ways of issues fixing will be tried and the most effective way will be chosen.
+In case of no issues, simulation will be done to prove that the model can handle the event of gaseous phase vanishing.
    This project is based on the research work done by the author and devoted to transient influx modeling.
-During the work on transient influx modeling, a tran- sient drift-flux model was used and it was revealed that there are problems with single to two phase flow transition.
+During the work on transient influx modeling, a transient drift-flux model was used and it was revealed that there are problems with single to two phase flow transition.
 Hence, it is necessary to find and fix that problems.
 It is the reason why the specified subject is chosen for the current project.
    For the purposes of the current project, the code written for transient in- flux modeling will be rewritten for the case of steady flow.
-It will require re- creation of the numerical scheme from the beginning (transient drift-flux model is a systme of PDEs, whereas steady drift-flux model is a system of ODEs).
-More- over, steady drift-flux model doesn't allow for influx modeling - it only allows for manual altering between two and single phase flows.
+It will require recreation of the numerical scheme from the beginning (transient drift-flux model is a systme of PDEs, whereas steady drift-flux model is a system of ODEs).
+Moreover, steady drift-flux model doesn't allow for influx modeling - it only allows for manual altering between two and single phase flows.
 Hence, influx modeling part will also be removed from the original code.
-   Intended software will take as inputs flow parameters at the bottom of the pipe (pressure, gas phase density, gas phase velocity and gas phase concentra- tion) and will return as outputs distribution of that parameters along the pipe.
+   Intended software will take as inputs flow parameters at the bottom of the pipe (pressure, gas phase density, gas phase velocity and gas phase concentration) and will return as outputs distribution of that parameters along the pipe.
    The primary characteristic of the intended software will be its ability to take as input zero gaseous phase concentration (i.e., to model a singe phase flow).